The project’s guiding lights

 Based at the House of Entrepreneurship, nyuko supports budding entrepreneurs in the launch of their business by challenging them through workshops, individual coaching, and the creation of an online community.
 The four programmes that are offered are free and open to all entrepreneurs in the pre-creation phase, from a simple idea to the actual launch of their firm.

-Nyuko also operates “Meet an entrepreneur”, a video platform featuring seasoned entrepreneurs who share their successes, their advice and the obstacles that they had to overcome.
+nyuko also operates “Meet an entrepreneur”, a video and articles platform of seasoned entrepreneurs who share their successes, their advice and the obstacles that they had to overcome.

 Paul Wurth Incub